Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 = I'd like to donate. =

 Thanks!
 The donation button assumes $15.00 USD.
-But feel free adjust that amount up or down as you feel it's approppriate.
+But feel free adjust that amount up or down as you feel it's appropriate.
 I'm a retired guy who's living off his savings, so every little bit helps.

 == Screenshots ==
 1. Note the addition of the "Markup (or markdown)" field on the bottom of the 'Add new...' panel of the attribute editor.